 Once a student has been identified as an EL, they are continued in the ELD program until they have met the exit criteria as stated in the PA Basic Education Circular for ELs.
 A letter is sent home at the beginning of the school year, indicated that the student is continuing ELD instruction, their WIDA ACCESS score, and the type of instruction the student is to receive.

 The state of Pennsylvania determines the criteria for exiting the ELD program.
-At this time a sum of 10.5 points combined by the scores from the ACCESS for ELs and the two Language Use Inventories, filled out by the ESL teacher and the classroom teacher, is needed to be considered for exiting.
+At this time a sum of 10.5 points or higher combined by the scores from the ACCESS for ELs and the two Language Use Inventories, filled out by the ELD teacher and the classroom teacher, is needed to be considered for exiting.
 A letter is sent home at the beginning of the school year indicating the EL has been exited from the program and entered into the monitoring phase.

 Once a student has been exited from the ELD program, he/she is actively monitored for two years, which means the ELD specialists discuss the student's progress on an on-going basis with the classroom teacher.
 In addition to the state required exit form, At the end of the two year monitoring, the student enters a period of two additional monitoring years to ensure a successful transition.
 A letter is sent home to notify parents of the change in status from active to monitoring as well as monitoring to exiting the program.

 At times, it may be necessary to re-enter the ELD program.
 This determination can be made at any time throughout the school year.
 If during the active monitoring stage the EL struggles academically as a result of language barriers, a process is put into motion to determine if success in the classroom is based on language.
 A re-designation process policy must be completed to indicate that the student should be re-designated into the ELD program.
 A letter is sent home stating that the student has been re-designated, and the type of instruction the student will receive.